 Researcher development at the University of Huddersfield

-- Development support for academic staff researchers (postdocs and above) is coordinated centrally through the Research, Innovation and Knowledge Exchange (RIKE). - We encourage our researchers to use Vitae's Researcher Development Framework (RDF) as a tool to help recognise areas of strength, identify skills gaps and prioritise areas for development. - A range of opportunities are available to support researcher development, linked to the RDF and our Huddersfield development themes.
+- Development support for academic staff researchers (postdocs and above) is coordinated centrally through Research, Innovation and Knowledge Exchange (RIKE). - A range of opportunities are available to support researcher development, linked to our Huddersfield development themes and the Vitae RDF.